mokolodi1/MedBook_/data_model.md

 All samples in a sample group must be unique.
 (A sample cannot be in multiple data sets.)

+Sample groups have collaboration security, with the right to change collaborators reserved for administrators.

 ### Blobs

 Blob documents are metadata for files.
 All files are stored in a central directory shared by all apps, much like how mongo is shared.